DiRoots-Limited/DiRoots.One.Releases/docs/pages/ViewManager/VM-View-Range.md

 ---
 layout: default
-title: View Manager
+title: View Range
 parent: ViewManager User Guide
 nav_order: 4
 ---

 # ViewManager
 {: .no_toc }
-Batch create Drawing Sheets, place Views based on a pre-defined template, and easily manage Drawing Sheets revisions.
-Export and sheets/views lists to/from Excel.
+Manage all the Views in your project, as well as View Templates and View Range settings in a single window.
 ## Table of contents
 {: .no_toc .text-delta }